marcusbaer/node-easyquick/README.md

 	p - a port different from 80
-	www - a static assets path different from current directory db - a database file different from easyquick.db in current directory
+	www - a static assets path different from current directory s - set a service method script, e.g. --s=servicedemo u - a service url prefix different from 'service' (http://localhost/service/demo)

+To get an example for services copy servicedemo.js to your runtime working directory.

 Coming up
 ------------------

-- (better) integration of database file
+- integration of data handling
 - supporting templates